Highlights of the Program

 - Summarizing key learnings from recent LNP programs spanning formulation and safety

-Q&A SESSION ON ADVANCES IN MRNA FORMULATION AND DELIVERY
+Q&A SESSION ON ADVANCES IN mRNA FORMULATION AND DELIVERY

 MECHANISMS OF ENDOSOMAL ESCAPE AND INTRACELLULAR DELIVERY MEDIATED BY LIPID NANOPARTICLE COMPONENTS